bug-ops/vkteams-bot/README.md

 }
 ```

+> **Note**: Chat ID is no longer required in configuration!
+The MCP server automatically prompts for it when first used.

 Now Claude can:

+- **Auto-configure**: Chat ID is requested interactively when first needed
 - Send messages and manage files
 - Search chat history semantically
 - Get conversation context
 - Execute complex workflows